 \section{Introduction}

-{1.\arabic{equation}} Recent observations of supernova (SN) Ia reveal the striking discovery that our universe has lately been in its accelerated expansion phase \cite{agr98}.
-Cross checks from the cosmic microwave background radiation and large scale structure all confirm this \cite{Obs}.
+{1.\arabic{equation}} Recent observations of type Ia supernovas (SN) reveal the striking discovery that our universe has lately been in an accelerated expansion phase \cite{agr98}.
+Cross checks from cosmic microwave background radiation and large scale structure all confirm these observations \cite{Obs}.
 Such an expansion was predicted neither by the standard model of particle physics nor by the standard model of cosmology, and the underlying physics still remains a complete mystery \cite{DEs}.
 Since the precise nature and origin of the acceleration have profound implications, understanding them is one of the major challenges of modern cosmology.
 As the Dark Energy Task Force (DETF) stated \cite{DETF}: ``{\em Most experts believe that nothing short of a revolution in our understanding of fundamental physics will be required to achieve a full understanding of the cosmic acceleration}."